A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Summary

-In this letter, we use the MeerKAT observations of the DEEP2 field to make the first-ever detection of the HI autopower spectrum at $z\sim 0.32$ and $z\sim 0.44$.
+In this letter, we use the MeerKAT observations of the DEEP2 field to derive the first-ever detection of the HI auto power spectrum at $z\sim 0.32$ and $z\sim 0.44$, respectively, measured with 220 frequency channels around either central redshift.
 The deep observations allow accurate calibration of the data with errors $\sim 10^{-5}$.
-Splitting the frequency range into two sub-bands, each with 220 frequency channels centred around $z\sim 0.32$ and $z\sim 0.44$, we cross-correlate the visibility data from different timeblocks to minimise time-dependent systematics and remove noise bias.
-The resulting power spectrum measurements in the $k_\parallel > 0.3 k_\perp$ region are binned into 1-d $k$-bins.
-The HI power spectrum at both redshifts is measured with high statistical significance.
-Cross-correlating the timeblocks between the two frequency sub-bands as a null test, we find the cross-power spectrum fluctuates around zero with no indication of excess power, suggesting that our measurements are free of foreground leakage.
-Residual systematic effects are mitigated by $5$-$\sigma$ flagging in $k$-space using thermal noise simulations derived from the Stokes V data.
+We divide the visibility data into two data cubes from different timesamples (`odd' and `even') to minimise time-dependent systematics and remove noise bias, which allows us to measure the cross power spectrum of the cubes.
+We use the foreground avoidance technique, however, we detect the presence of weak broadband RFI which contaminates our observation window.
+We present two different approaches to detect and flag these systematics.
+The Baseline Flagging approach (BLF) focuses on the early detection and flagging of contaminated antenna pairs per scan, before proceeding to power spectrum calculations.
+In contrast, $uv$ Delay Flagging (UVDF) applies a thresholding criterion after gridding the visibility data, comparing the auto-power spectrum with the expected thermal noise for odd and even datasets separately.
+Both methods yield consistent results, as illustrated in \autoref{fig:1d_PS}, where the resulting power spectrum measurements in the $k_\parallel > 0.3 k_\perp$ region are binned into 1-d $k$-bins.
+The HI power spectrum at both redshifts is measured with high statistical significance of 3.2$\sigma$ and 3.5$\sigma$ for BLF and 5.9$\sigma$ and 9.18$\sigma$ for UVDF flagging, respectively.
+We also present a suite of tests to validate each step of our pipeline which includes simulating foreground scatter due to calibration errors, testing signal loss or bias due to flagging, inpainting and gridding with simulations, jackknife tests and cross-correlating the timeblocks between the two frequency sub-bands as a null test.